 - Training in business, agriculture, leadership, and community management

-- Funding for two sewing businesses, two bakeries, a café, a fish farming project, and a nursery school
+- Funding for 3 sewing businesses, 3 bakeries, a water project, café, fish farming project, and nursery school

-- Health insurance for 600 people each year who can’t afford the $4 yearly fee
+- Health insurance for 600 people each year who cannot afford the $4 annual fee

-- Mattresses for people sleeping on the ground; solar lights for people with no electricity
+- Mattresses for people sleeping on the ground and solar lights for people with no electricity

 Meet World Dance Instructor and WD4H Executive Director, Janet Reineck, PhD